hairizuanbinnoorazman/blog/content/posts/20231018_systemDesignInterview.md

     - Data moving subcomponent.
 Move data between nodes in the cluster
     - Partitioning of data component.
 In this case, maybe consistent hashing is the best solution to prevent so much data from moving around.
     - Memberlist

+## Design Tiktok

+- Requirements
+  - User is able to submit in short clips of videos
+  - User is able to edit the short clips of videos
+  - User is able to follow other users to see what content they post etc
+  - User able to interact with the comment by liking or commenting on it
+  - User will be on a feed that will provide a list of short form videos that they will view
+  - User will be served ads in order to make money for the application
+  - There will be metrics that would collect business metrics based on how users interact with the application
+- Technical requirements
+  - Short videos served would need to be served at low latency with low bandwidth usage
+  - Amount of time between upload and content availability should be low?
+- High level components
+  - User service (deal with users following other users etc)
+  - Ads service
+  - Video submission service
+  - Video viewing service
+  - Video editing service
+  - Metrics service
+  - Feed generation service